johnmartinsson/crawl-ml-proceedings/README.md

 # Crawl ICLR, ICML, NeurIPS and arXiv
 A tool to crawl machine learning proceedings for abstracts, pdfs, key words, bibtex et cetera and populate a database with these.
 Then match the abstracts of the papers in the database against one of your own abstracts and rank by similarity.

+# Dependencies

+    pip install requirements.txt

+- beautifulsoup4

+If you want to use abstract similarity script also:

+- transformes
+- torch

 # How to use

     python3 crawl.py --venue=arxiv --query_term='"active learning"' --database=databases/papers.db